-At present, the penetration of blockchain technology is still quite slow.
-In 2017, IBM surveyed around 200 healthcare executives and only 16 % of the respondents agreed to adopt blockchain tech.
-The potential that blockchain holds for the healthcare sector can be realized only if healthcare organizations show a willingness to adopt this technology and assemble the requisite technical infrastructure for it.
+At present, the penetration of blockchain technology is still quite slow, and so are the Blockchain applications in healthcare.
+In 2017, IBM surveyed around 200 healthcare executives and only 16 % of the respondents agreed to adopt blockchain technology.
+The potential that Blockchain applications in healthcare holds for the healthcare sector can be realized only if healthcare organizations show a willingness to adopt this technology and assemble the requisite technical infrastructure for it.
 As of now, all we can say is although the change may be slow, blockchain will surely create a lasting impact on the healthcare industry in the future.

 Read our Popular Articles related to Software Development

 If you’re interested to become a blockchain developer and build smart contracts and chain codes, checkout IIIT-B & upGrad’s Advanced certificate program in blockchain technology.